Before the term begins

 Contact your Admissions Counsellor or the Admissions Office with any questions on this email.

-Quest students are required to live on campus and have a full meal plan throughout their entire degree.
+Students are required to live on campus and have a full meal plan throughout their studies at Quest.
+Since we’re starting Fall 2020, we will begin housing selection when it is safe to return to campus.

 To read more about our housing policies see the Academic Calendar.